Bill-Software-Engineer-85/URL-path-shortening/README.md

 This combination of backend, frontend, and testing technologies provides a well-rounded approach to building robust and scalable web applications, especially in the context of SaaS platforms.

-## Main Components

-This project is a URL shortener web application similar to Bitly or TinyURL.
-It allows users to create shortened URLs, manage them, and view statistics about their usage.
-The project is divided into four main components:

-- **Backend**: An Express-based RESTful API that handles URL shortening, redirection, and statistics.
 - **Slug Service**: A microservice responsible for generating unique slugs for shortened URLs.
 - **Frontend**: A React application that provides a user interface to interact with the URL shortener.
 - **Database**: A simple database created in Postgres to store shortened URL.

 ## Project Structure

-- `backend/`: The Express server handling the main API logic.
+This URL shortener web application is divided into four main components, each housed in a separate folder:

+- **Backend** (`backend/`): An Express-based RESTful API that handles URL shortening, redirection, and statistics.
-- `slug-service/`: The microservice for generating unique slugs.
+- **Slug Service** (`slug-service/`): A microservice responsible for generating unique slugs for shortened URLs.
-- `frontend/`: The React app for interacting with the URL shortener.
+- **Frontend** (`frontend/`): A React application that provides a user interface for interacting with the URL shortener.
-- `database/`: Schema and docker definition for the postgres database.
+- **Database** (`database/`): A simple PostgreSQL database for storing shortened URLs.
+The folder contains the database schema and Docker configuration.

 ## Prerequisites for Local Deployment